Can I Sue My Education Loan Company for Harassment?

 As previously stated, the Fair Credit Reporting Act (FCRA) requires collection agencies to be truthful with credit reporting companies.
 They can't just make up lies to destroy your reputation with credit reporting agencies (Transunion, Experian, or Equifax) to lure you into calling them.
 The FDCPA itself prohibits collectors from reporting false information or threatening to destroy your credit by lying to the credit reporting agencies about your debt.

-The bad behavior may not stop there, however.
+But the bad behavior may not stop there.
 Because debt collectors have a history of pulling other tricks to get around calling you, the FDCPA stops them from:

 • Sending you embarrassing media, like pesky postcards that oust or guilt you as a bad debtor